Nationwide vs. Liberty Mutual – What’s Better for Car Insurance?

 - Many discounts are available.
 Everyone likes to get a great price on their auto insurance policy, and you can work toward a price you will be happy with by qualifying for various discounts.
 Some of the discounts Nationwide makes available to qualifying customers include bundling home and auto, SmartRide driver tracking, Easy Pay, Good Student, and many more.

 - Accident Forgiveness.
-If you don’t think your policy should go through the roof simply because you got in an accident, you might want to add this option to your policy.
+If you don’t think your premiums should go through the roof simply because you got in an accident, you might want to add this option to your policy.
 Your first accident won’t cause a rate increase when this is part of your plan.

 Benefits of Choosing Liberty Mutual Auto Insurance